Ben Sahar: Chelsea

-Queens Park Rangers
+Queens Park Rangers (loan)

 Sahar joined then Championship side Queens Park Rangers, on loan, for the beginning of the 2007–08 season, on 26 July 2007, for an initial three-month period.
 He followed this up with two goals in a pre-season friendly against Premier League side Fulham, earning Queens Park Rangers a 2–1 win.
 Following this, his loan-deal was then extended to 2 January 2008.
 Sahar suffered numerous injuries during this period and did not manage to score during his nine league appearances.

-Sheffield Wednesday
+Sheffield Wednesday (loan)

 After Sahar returned from an injury-plagued spell at QPR, Sheffield Wednesday completed the signing of Sahar on an initial one-month loan from Chelsea on 21 February 2008.
 This was extended until 19 April, and again until the end of the season on 4 May 2008.
 Sahar scored his first goal for Sheffield Wednesday against Crystal Palace on 22 March 2008.
 He followed this up with further strikes against Scunthorpe United and Norwich City.
 The latter goal was important as it ensured Sheffield Wednesday's survival in the Championship.

 Sahar finished with three goals from 12 appearances for Sheffield Wednesday in his second loan spell in the Championship.

-Portsmouth
+Portsmouth (loan)

 On 12 June 2008, it was reported that Sahar was in the Netherlands to discuss another season-long loan with Dutch club NEC Nijmegen.
 However, according to NEC officials a deal could not be signed with Sahar due to financial issues.
 Instead he agreed to a six-month loan deal with FA Cup winners Portsmouth, and on 1 July he was officially unveiled as a Portsmouth player.
 Sahar joined Premier League side Portsmouth on a six-month loan deal on 1 July 2008, and was given the number 26 shirt.
 He featured regularly in pre-season for Portsmouth, making seven appearances and scoring against Nigerian Premier League champions Kano Pillars, Conference South side Havant & Waterlooville, and Southern Football League Division One South & West side Gosport Borough.

 However, Sahar was forced to endure yet another unsuccessful loan spell.
 Despite being involved in many of Portsmouth's pre-season matches, Sahar did not play once for Portsmouth; he was an unused substitute in three of their matches.
 "If I had played a few games and they said I wasn't good enough, then fine.
 But the fact is that I haven't been given that chance to shine," Sahar said of his disappointment at not being given one opportunity to prove himself.